Liznguyen118/HR-SQL-Project/HR_SQL_Project_Brief.md

 Only include positions with at least 5 employee records to reduce the effect of very small groups.

-This is not an annual turnover rate.
-Describe it as the percentage of employee records associated with termination within each position.
 ---

 ## Section D: Compensation and performance